48th Division (Imperial Japanese Army)

-Under the command of Lieutenant General Yuitsu Tsuchihashi, the IJA 48th Division was among the first Japanese forces to land in the Philippines as part of the IJA 14th Army, and captured Manila, but did not participate in the Battle of Bataan.
+The division landed at Lingayen Gulf as part of the IJA 14th Army.
+The 4th Armored Regiment encountered resistance from the 26th Philippine Cavalry on 24 December at Binalonan.
+The 26th fiercely repelled the attackers, holding off the tanks with Molotov cocktails.
+The two regiments of Formosan infantry attempted to try and break through, but failed to as they were charged at by mounted defenders.
+Finally, the 47th Infantry was called in, and broke through the American defenses; the unit continued forth after this engagement and captured Manila, but did not participate in the Battle of Bataan.
 Instead, in January 1942 the division was transferred to the control of the IJA 16th Army in eastern Java, where it was assigned the capture of Surabaya and its strategic oil fields on 7 March 1942.

 Afterwards, the IJA 48th Division was assigned to garrison of the island of Timor as part of the IJA 19th Army.
 Although the island had been captured by Japan in the Battle of Timor, much of the island was still in the hands of Australian and Dutch commandos.
 Tsuchihashi launched a major counter-offensive in an attempt to push the Australians into a corner on the south coast of the island.
 The Japanese also recruited significant numbers of Timorese civilians, who provided intelligence on Allied movements.
 The island was secured when the remaining Australian commandos were evacuated in December 1942.

 The IJA 19th Army was abolished on 28 February 1945, and the division became subordinate to the IJA 16th Army.

 The IJA 48th Division remained as a garrison force on Timor until the surrender of Japan.